anuviswan/LearningPoint/Notes/Async break up 004.md

 }
 ```

 One of the first things you notice in the code above is that State is stored in a local variable.
 I guess this is done for optimization purposes.
+We could use a dedicated post later for understanding different optimizations techniques used by compiler here, for now let us stick to the task in hand.